dom-romano/msu-analysis/README.md

 - **Defensive Metrics**: Steals, blocks, and rebounds.
 - **Other**: Total games played, minutes per game.

-The data was sourced from public platforms like ESPN.
+The data was sourced from Sports Reference.

 ---